Particular/docs.particular.net/monitoring/custom-checks/legacy/index.md

 snippet: PeriodicCheck

-NOTE: Starting NServiceBus Version 6 the `PeriodicCheck` class has been deprecated.
-Inherit from `CustomCheck` and provided a `TimeSpan` to `repeatAfter` in the constructor of the `CustomCheck`.
+NOTE: Starting with NServiceBus version 6, the `PeriodicCheck` class has been deprecated.
+Instead, inherit from `CustomCheck` and provided a `TimeSpan` to `repeatAfter` in the constructor of the `CustomCheck`.

 ### Results